cosven/feeluown-core/docs/source/glossary.rst

 .. glossary::

    provider
-     a platform that provide music metadata
+     a music platform that provide music metadata